Irenezs/Notes/wEEK 7.md

 	- f
 		- In Paper
 	- g
-		- rate of intake of air decreases as the plane slows, as there is a smaller rate of chan
+		- rate of intake of air decreases as the plane slows, as there is a smaller rate of change of momentum
+- 2
+	-